Lapland (Sweden): Heraldry

+During the Vasa period, Lapland was formally designated as a county (grevskap), a status symbolized by the count's coronet placed atop its coat of arms.

+On 18 January 1884 the Privy Council gave all provinces the right of use to a ducal coronet in their heraldic arms.

 Climate

 Lapland has a subarctic climate in its lower areas, whereas a polar variety can be found in Tarfala, where the average high for the warmest month of the year (July) is lower than 10 C in mean temperatures.
 The southern parts of the province are significantly milder than the northern, due to the vast geographical differences.
 However, since Lapland is all made up of inland areas, maritime moderation is less significant than in the counties' coastal areas and in neighbouring Norway, resulting in harsh winters.
 Southern areas at a lower elevation such as Lycksele also have relatively warm summers.
-Due to the arctic circle, the northern areas of the province experience midnight sun and a moderate polar night with some civil twilight during opposite sides of the year.
+Due to the Arctic Circle, the northern areas of the province experience midnight sun and a moderate polar night with some civil twilight during opposite sides of the year.

-Culture

-The culture of the Sami people, the national minority group Tornedalians and the conservative Lutheran Laestadian movement is prominent in the region.